 The Envision Papers

-North Dakota University System staff created an Executive Summary and a White Paper, integrating the goals of Envision 2030 with six Cabinet Studies and the State Board of Higher Education’s strategic plan.
+North Dakota University System staff reported out on integrating the goals of Envision 2030 with six Cabinet Studies and the State Board of Higher Education’s strategic plan.
 Those documents can be found at right.